pulumi/registry/themes/default/content/registry/packages/cockroach/installation-configuration.md

 ## Setup

-To provision resources with the Pulumi Cockroach provider, you need to have Cockorach credentials.
+To provision resources with the Pulumi Cockroach provider, you need to have Cockroach credentials.

 ### Set environment variables

-Once you have provisioned these credentials, you can set environment variables to provision resources in Cockorach:
+Once you have provisioned these credentials, you can set environment variables to provision resources in Cockroach:

 {{< chooser os "linux,macos,windows" >}}
 {{% choosable os linux %}}